 Education Is Best Weapon Against Violence

 Not all men and families are opposed to their wife’s, daughters, and sisters attending school.
+This is attitude is one that often precedes violence against women.
 Many men, especially those who have had schooling, see the value in women’s education as a way to help support their families.
 However, violent resistance is still common, especially in rural and conservative communities where most detractors are themselves uneducated.

 Despite this, sentiment towards girls’ education has been shifting in Central Asia for many years.
 Many more communities are making the change to support women’s literacy and girls’ education, despite the violence and threats.
 Central Asia Institute (CAI), a nonprofit organization based in the U.S., works with partners in Pakistan, Afghanistan, and Tajikistan to build schools, provide teacher trainings, and promote education for girls in some of the most remote areas of the world.